-In their September 2011 Investor Alert, Self-Directed IRAs and the risk of fraud , the SEC outlined typical fraud risks when using a self-directed IRA.
+In their September 2011 Investor Alert, Self-Directed IRAs and the risk of fraud, the SEC outlined typical fraud risks when using a self-directed IRA.
 The top three self-directed IRA fraud risks that they focus on are:

 - Misrepresentations regarding custodial responsibilities

-- Exploitation of tax-deferred account characteristics
+- The exploitation of tax-deferred account characteristics

 - Lack of information for alternative investments

 While these may be common fraud risks that the SEC sees with their enforcement efforts, the risks attributable to alternative investments inside self-directed IRAs expand beyond just fraud risks.
-There are other risks which are important to consider when using a self-directed IRA.
+There are other risks that are important to consider when using a self-directed IRA.
 Investors should also consider:

 - Illiquidity risk

 - The risk of incomplete or incompatible documentation for the investment when using a self-directed IRA

 - Risks of inaccurate or incomplete tax filings